cupcakedev/smartshopping-demo/README.md

 And if the user closes the modal prompting them to apply codes, call the `engine.notifyAboutCloseModal()` method.

+When a user tries to apply a third-party coupon, you can show them a modal window notifying them that they are trying to apply a third-party coupon, to collect statistics you can use methods:

+1. `notifyAboutShow3dPartyModal` - when opening the modal window

+2. `notifyAboutClose3dPartyModal` - when closing the modal window.

+3. `notifyAboutReactivate3dParty` - when reactivating coupon (if you want to offer a user to reactivate a coupon).

 Config object looks like this:

 ```